-This year all of the submissions from businesses were incredible and after much deliberation, we are thrilled to announce the 2020 IMPACT Pitch finalists.
+This year all of the submissions from businesses were incredible.
+After much deliberation, we are thrilled to announce the 2020 IMPACT Pitch finalists.
 For the past 5 years, IMPACT Pitch has been an evening dedicated to celebrating diverse entrepreneurs and small business owners throughout the Pacific Northwest.
 IMPACT Pitch provides a platform for idea-phase, startup, or existing businesses with a focus on positively impacting their communities and a strong business plan/idea to win cash prizes totaling $30,000.
 This year we have even more prizes available; including a $1,000 prize for the Audience Favorite Video Award thanks to our Presenting Sponsor, Harborstone Credit Union.
 So after you learn more about each of our finalists be sure to check out their videos and vote for your favorite!

 Without further adieu meet our 2020 IMPACT Pitch finalists and see their reaction to the good news!